-(b) Effective Subsequent to Fiscal Year 2016 but not Adopted Early
+(c) Effective Subsequent to Fiscal Year 2016 but not Adopted Early

-There are new PFRS, annual improvements and interpretation to existing standards that are effective for periods subsequent to 2016 which are issued by the FRSC, subject to the approval of the Board of Accountancy.
-Management will adopt the following relevant pronouncements in accordance with their transitional provisions, and, unless otherwise stated, none of these are expected to have significant impact on the Group's consolidated financial statements.
+There are new PFRS, amendments and annual improvements to existing standards effective for annual periods subsequent to fiscal year 2016 which are adopted by the FRSC.
+Management will adopt the relevant pronouncements in accordance with their transitional provisions, which are presented in the succeeding pages; and, unless otherwise stated, none of these are expected to have significant impact on the Group's consolidated financial statements.

-- (i) PAS 1 (Amendment), Presentation of Financial Statements - Disclosure Initiative (effective from January 1, 2016).
+- (i) PAS 1 (Amendment), Presentation of Financial Statements Disclosure Initiative (effective from January 1, 2016).
 The amendment encourages entities to apply professional judgment in presenting and disclosing information in the financial statements.
-Accordingly, it clarifies that materiality applies to the whole financial statements and an entity shall not reduce the understandability of the financial statements by obscuring material information with immaterial information or by aggregating material items that have different natures or functions.
+Accordingly, it clarifies that materiality applies to the whole financial statements and an entity shall not reduce the understandability of the financial statements by obscuring material information with immaterial information or by aggregating material items that have different nature or functions.
 Moreover, the amendment clarifies that an entity's share of other comprehensive income of associates and joint ventures accounted for using equity method should be presented based on whether or not such other comprehensive income item will subsequently be reclassified to profit or loss.
-It further clarifies that in determining the order of presenting the notes and disclosures, an entity shall consider the understandability and comparability of the financial statements. - (ii) PAS 16 (Amendment), Property, Plant and Equipment and PAS 38 (Amendment), Intangible Assets - Clarification of Acceptable Methods of Depreciation and Amortization (effective from January 1, 2016).
+It further clarifies that in determining the order of presenting the notes and disclosures, an entity shall consider the understandability and comparability of the financial statements. - (ii) PAS 16 (Amendment), Property, Plant and Equipment, and PAS 38 (Amendment), Intangible Assets - Clarification of Acceptable Methods of Depreciation and Amortization (effective from January 1, 2016).
 The amendment in PAS 16 clarifies that a depreciation method that is based on revenue that is generated by an activity that includes the use of an asset is not appropriate for property, plant and equipment.
 In addition, amendment to PAS 38 introduces a rebuttable presumption that an amortization method that is based on the revenue generated by an activity that includes the use of an intangible asset is not appropriate, which can only be overcome in limited circumstances where the intangible asset is expressed as a measure of revenue, or when it can be demonstrated that revenue and the consumption of the economic benefits of an intangible asset are highly correlated.
 The amendment also provides guidance that the expected future reductions in the selling price of an item that was produced using the asset could indicate an expectation of technological or commercial obsolescence of an asset, which may reflect a reduction of the future economic benefits embodied in the asset.